skalingclouds/agentic-doc/README.md

 This setting controls how the library logs the retry attempts.

 - `log_msg`: Log the retry attempts as a log messages.
 Each attempt is logged as a separate message.
 - `inline_blobk`: Print a yellow progress block ('█') on the same line.
 Each block represents one retry attempt.
-Choose this if you want to see the verbose retry logging and still want to keep an eye on the number of retries has been made.
+Choose this if you don't want to see the verbose retry logging message and still want to keep an eye on the number of retries has been made.
 - `none`: Do not log the retry attempts.